 Children in kindergarten and first grade have a 30-minute recess each day.
 All children are expected to go outside during recess unless it is raining or the temperature, including wind-chill, drops below 20 degrees Fahrenheit.
-If your child needs to be excused from recess for health reasons, please send a note on the day you wish him/her to stay in.
-If your child is to stay in for more than one day, you must send a statement from your child's pediatrician to this effect.
+If your child needs to be excused from recess for health reasons you must send a statement from your child's pediatrician to this effect.